Eugen Richter: Opposition to socialism

-Opposition to anti-semitism
+Opposition to antisemitism

-Anti-semitism was prevalent in the 1870s in Germany, but when the historian Heinrich von Treitschke and the Court Preacher Adolph Stöcker endorsed it in 1879, what had been a fringe phenomenon gained national attention.
+Antisemitism was prevalent in the 1870s in Germany, but when the historian Heinrich von Treitschke and the Court Preacher Adolph Stöcker endorsed it in 1879, what had been a fringe phenomenon gained national attention.
 Various newspapers (such as the "Berliner Antisemitismusstreit") published articles attacking Jews.
 A petition to the Reich Chancellor Otto von Bismarck called for administrative measures banning Jewish immigration, and restricting their access to positions in education and the judiciary ("Antisemitenpetition", German Wikipedia).

-Although anti-semitism was opposed by Eugen Richter's Progress Party and some National Liberals led by Theodor Mommsen and Heinrich Rickert (father of the philosopher Heinrich Rickert), other National Liberals, and the other parties — Conservatives, Center Party, and Socialists — mostly either stayed aloof or flirted with anti-semitism.
-In November 1880, a declaration by 75 leading scientists, businessmen, and politicians was published in major newspapers condemning anti-semitism ("Notabeln-Erklärung").
+Although antisemitism was opposed by Eugen Richter's Progress Party and some National Liberals led by Theodor Mommsen and Heinrich Rickert (father of the philosopher Heinrich Rickert), other National Liberals, and the other parties — Conservatives, Center Party, and Socialists — mostly either stayed aloof or flirted with antisemitism.
+In November 1880, a declaration by 75 leading scientists, businessmen, and politicians was published in major newspapers condemning antisemitism ("Notabeln-Erklärung").
 It was signed by among others the Mayor of Berlin Max von Forckenbeck, the anthropologist Rudolf Virchow, the historian Theodor Mommsen, and the entrepreneur and inventor Werner Siemens (founder of Siemens AG).

 On 20 November 1880 the Progress Party brought the issue before the Prussian Landtag, asking the government to take a stand on whether or not legal restrictions were to be introduced ("Interpellation Hänel").
-The government confirmed that the legal status of Jews was not to be altered, but fell short of condemning anti-semitism.
+The government confirmed that the legal status of Jews was not to be altered, but fell short of condemning antisemitism.
 Rudolf Virchow complained in the ensuing debate:

-While on the first day of the debate a consensus seemed to emerge against the anti-semitic movement, on the second day, November 22, 1880 some politicians began to declare their anti-semitism.
-In his speech, Eugen Richter predicted the eventual consequences of the anti-semitic movement:
+While on the first day of the debate a consensus seemed to emerge against the antisemitic movement, on the second day, November 22, 1880 some politicians began to declare their antisemitism.
+In his speech, Eugen Richter predicted the eventual consequences of the antisemitic movement:

 He concluded his speech with the words:

-Responding to an anti-semitic meeting on 17 December 1880, the Progress Party invited all electors for the Prussian Landtag to a meeting in the Reichshallen on 12 January 1881 to demonstrate that the citizens of Berlin did not support anti-semitism.
-Eugen Richter delivered a speech before an audience of 2.500 electors, attacking anti-semitic university students:
+Responding to an antisemitic meeting on 17 December 1880, the Progress Party invited all electors for the Prussian Landtag to a meeting in the Reichshallen on 12 January 1881 to demonstrate that the citizens of Berlin did not support anti-semitism.
+Eugen Richter delivered a speech before an audience of 2.500 electors, attacking antisemitic university students:

-He turned the anti-semitic accusations around:
+He turned the antisemitic accusations around:

-Already in February 1880, the German Crown Prince and latter Emperor Frederick III had called the anti-semitic movement in a private conversation with the president of the Jewish corporation of Berlin, Meyer Magnus, "a disgrace for Germany" (in some reports also "a disgrace of our time" or "a disgrace for our nation").
+Already in February 1880, the German Crown Prince and latter Emperor Frederick III had called the antisemitic movement in a private conversation with the president of the Jewish corporation of Berlin, Meyer Magnus, "a disgrace for Germany" (in some reports also "a disgrace of our time" or "a disgrace for our nation").
 Eugen Richter referred to these words, which the Crown Prince confirmed two days later:

-He rejected the claim that the anti-semitic movement had grown from the ranks of craftsmen, workers, and businessmen:
+He rejected the claim that the antisemitic movement had grown from the ranks of craftsmen, workers, and businessmen:

 In his concluding words, he called upon his audience:

-On 27 October 1881 the Progress Party defeated the anti-semitic "Berliner Bewegung" (Berlin Movement), winning all six seats for the capital, with Eugen Richter gaining 66% of the vote in the first round.
+On 27 October 1881 the Progress Party defeated the antisemitic "Berliner Bewegung" (Berlin Movement), winning all six seats for the capital, with Eugen Richter gaining 66% of the vote in the first round.